Networking-for-Arduino/Arduino-Networking-API/ArduinoNetAPIDev.md

 The method should accept an incoming connection from the TCP/IP stack and return it as the Client object.
 Some library/fw implementation may have to accept the connection from the TCP/IP stack as it happens and return it on next call to server.accept() from the sketch.

-`accept` can be tested with the AdvancedChatServer example.
+`accept` can be tested with the AdvancedChatServer example available in the NetApiHelpers library.

 ## Implementation recommendation

 Don't implement server.available() and print-to-all-clients in firmware or at low level part of the library.
 Implement it at the Arduino API level.

 Implement server as two classes.
-First, non-standard, without base class and available(), with constructor without parameters, begin with parameter port, `accept()`and `end()`.
+First a modern server without available(), with constructor without parameters, begin with parameter port, `accept()`and `end()`.
 Let's call it WiFiServerNew/EthernetServerNew.
 Users will prefer to use this.

-Then for completeness, implement a standard Arduino WiFiServer/EthernetServer  inherited from the 'ServerNew' and Print (or Server if you want).
-Here use an array of WiFiClient/EthernetClient objects to store the accepted clients for `available()` and print-to-all-clients.
+Then for completeness, add a standard (legacy) Arduino WiFiServer/EthernetServer with help of ServerTemplate class from the NetApiHelpers library.
+ServerTemplate uses an array of WiFiClient/EthernetClient objects to store the accepted clients for `available()` and print-to-all-clients.
 Using array of Clients has the advantage of always having the one Client object which holds the state of the connected client, reference to socket, buffers etc as it is required for a Client object in Arduino networking API.

-There are two examples of implementing standard Server inherited from server class with accept() only.
-The simpler [ArduinoWiFiServerEsp](https://github.com/JAndrassy/TelnetStream/blob/master/src/ArduinoWiFiServerESP.h) in the TelnetStream library and the advanced [ArduinoWiFiServer](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WiFi/src/ArduinoWiFiServer.h) in esp8266 WiFi library.
-You can copy one of them and use it in your library almost without changes.

 # UDP